Posts

 Image

 Are some types of dog adopted more quickly from animal shelters than others?
-Photo: Ramon Espelt Photography/Shutterstock By Zazie Todd, PhD This page contains affiliate links which means I may earn a commission on qualifying purchases at no cost to you.
-A study by William Brown and colleagues at Keuka College looked at two no-kill shelters in New York State in order to answer this question.
+Photo: Ramon Espelt Photography/Shutterstock By Zazie Todd, PhD A study by William Brown and colleagues at Keuka College looked at two no-kill shelters in New York State in order to answer this question.
 A no-kill shelter is one that will only kill animals that are too ill or too bad-natured to be adopted; some of them will even work with animals to try and resolve behavioural problems before assessing them again.
 There are very few no-kill shelters in the US; most shelters and municipal animal controls will euthanize dogs for reasons such as lack of space.
 Brown et al looked at the shelter records from January 2008 until sometime in either 2010 or 2011 (different for each shelter).
 This gave a total of 203 dogs that had been adopted in that time.
-They categorized the dogs according t
+They categorized the dogs according to the information on the record cards, looking at age, breed, size and colour.
+The colours were very descript

 Follow me!